Rootie/LEDCoCa/README.md

 a red, green, blue pattern.

 ## 3. Reconstruct points
-Create a project directory.
-Create a subdirectory `images`.
-Copy the camera matrix file `K.txt` to the `images` directory.
-Copy the videos from step 2 to the `images` directory.
+Copy the camera matrix file `K.txt` to the root directory wich contains the videos.

-Your direcotry structure should now look like:

-- Project_root
-  - images
-    - K.txt
-    - video1.mp4
-    - video2.mp4

 Finally you can run the actual reconstruction.

-`python main.py --led_count 100 --root_dir /path/to/Project_root/`
+`python main.py --led_count 100 --root_dir /path/to/video_files/`

 You may also set the video file extension if it is not *mp4* with `--video_format mpg`.